Skip to content

 I discovered computers in the 1970s in my first year at the University of Nevada.
-I was taking a Fortran programming course when computer programs were painstakingly typed in on punch cards (hanging chads and all).
+I was taking a Fortran programming course when computer programs were painstakingly typed in on punch cards.
 I then got a part-time computer operator job at the University computer center, where I operated the university’s mainframe computer, a Control Data Corporation CDC-6400 (more on the CDC-6000 series here).
-I also have several years’ experience on DEC PDP-10 mainframes.
+I also have several years’ experience on DEC PDP-10 mainframes and many other types of modern and ancient computer systems.
 My insatiable curiosity about computers led me headlong into a career that began when I completed my university education.

-I spent thirteen years in the wireless telecommunications industry, in positions where I developed security policy, security architecture, security emergency response teams, and have been a consulting resource to HR, legal, marketing, engineering, and operations divisions.
+I spent thirteen years in the wireless telecommunications industry, in positions where I developed security policy, security architecture, security emergency response teams, and have been a consulting resource to HR, legal, marketing, engineering, and operations divisions; followed by seven years in the Software-as-a-Service business, where I built and managed a company wide information security management program.

-Those letters behind my name: C/CISO, CRISCCISSP, CISA, CCSK, and DRCE, are my professional security certifications: Certified Chief Information Security Officer; Certified in Risk, Information Security, and Control; Certified Information Systems Security Professional; Certified Information Systems Auditor; Certificate in Cloud Security Knowledge; and Disaster Recovery Certified Expert.
+Those letters behind my name: CISM, CCISO, CIPM, CRISC, CISSP, CISA, CCSK, and PCI-QSA, are my professional security certifications: Certified Information Security Manager; Certified Chief Information Security Officer; Certified Information Privacy Manager; Certified in Risk, Information Security, and Control; Certified Information Systems Security Professional; Certified Information Systems Auditor; Certificate in Cloud Security Knowledge; and Payment Card Industry Qualified Security Assessor.
 The education, experience, and good luck on long written exams has given me a background that goes way beyond technology to include procedures, policies, and human factors associated with computing.
 You’ll see a lot of this knowledge and experience reflected in my books.
-I earned the CISSP certification in 2000, the CISA certification in 2002, and the others more recently..
+I earned the CISSP certification in 2000, the CISA certification in 2002, and the others more recently.

 One of my former colleagues got me into the publishing business in 1995.
-That was the beginning of my being a manuscript reviewer and later the author of twenty-five books, at last count.
+That was the beginning of my being a manuscript reviewer and later the author of thirty-five books, at last count.

 My passion for computers is matched only by my dedication to helping people know how to use information systems – from personal computers to mainframes – more effectively and safely.
 That’s what my professional mission statement is all about.